multi-template-matching/Multi-Template-Matching/index.md

 Multi-Template matching is an easy-to-use object-detection algorithm.
 It allows to search one (or several) template images into a larger image.

-We currently have implemented Multi-Template Matching in:
+We currently have implemented Multi-Template-Matching (MTM) in:

 - [Fiji](https://github.com/multi-template-matching/MultiTemplateMatching-Fiji)
 Activate the _IJ-OpenCV_ and _Multi-Template Matching_ update site.